gvwilson/thirdbit/fiction/iffy/index.md

 but all they could say was, "We're awe waitin' to hear back."
 She finally broke down and messaged Jeep.

-- *coupla days an' i was on my feet, but that bit's all mud. couple more days 'til anythin' i can remember clearly*
+- *couple o' days an' i was on my feet, but that bit's all mud. couple more days 'til anythin' i can remember clearly*

 Iffy hesitated.